maxmind/mmdb-from-go-blogpost/README.md

 In this case, we are using the [`inserter.TopLevelMergeWith`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/inserter?tab=doc#TopLevelMergeWith) function.
 This updates the existing map with the keys from our new map.

-After inserting, our MMDB tree will have the AcmeCorp SRE IPs in the 56.0.0.0/16 range, whose maps contain the new environment and department name keys in addition to whatever GeoLite2 Country data they returned previously.
+After inserting, our MMDB tree will have the AcmeCorp SRE IP addresses in the 56.0.0.0/16 range, whose maps contain the new environment and department name keys in addition to whatever GeoLite2 Country data they returned previously.
 (Note that we carefully picked non-clashing, top-level keys; no key in the GeoLite2 Country data starts with `AcmeCorp.`)

-What happens if there is an IP for which no record exists?
-With the `inserter.TopLevelMergeWith` strategy, this IP will also happily take our new top-level keys as well.
+What happens if there is an IP address for which no record exists?
+With the `inserter.TopLevelMergeWith` strategy, this IP address will also happily take our new top-level keys as well.
 ```go
 	if err := writer.InsertFunc(sreNet, inserter.TopLevelMergeWith(sreData)); err != nil {
 		log.Fatal(err)